se-beast-ian/hps1/README.md

 ### Why the need for this

-Computer code and cursing are intricately related and inseparable.
-Since cursing is frowned upon - in the best of cases - why not do it in style ?
+Computer code and cursing are intricately related and inseparable, especially when things go wrong.
+Not if, when.
+Cursing is frowned upon - in the best of cases - so why not do it in style ?

 ### Which style?